dennisja/yummy-recipes/README.md

 $ source venv/bin/activate
 If you are a windows user.The **source venv/bin/activate** maynot work so
 - if you are using the command prompt  use ** cd venv/scripts and then run activate**
-- if yo are using a cygwin or git bash terinal then run ** source venv/scripts/activate **
+- if you are using a cygwin or git bash terinal then run ** source venv/scripts/activate **
 ```
 ### Install all the necessary dependencies
 ```